 Please get in touch with email@example.com or find out more by visiting www.feisrois.org

-A small informal craft group run by Pat Weymouth that meets on Wednesdays, between 10 am - 12 pm.
+A small informal craft group run by Pat Weymouth that meets every second Wednesday, between 10 am - 12 pm.